How is melanoma of the eye diagnosed?

 - An indirect ophthalmoscope and a slit lamp is more like a large microscope.
 For this exam, you sit down and rest your chin on a small platform, while the doctor looks into your eye through magnified lenses.
 This exam can often give a more detailed view of the inside of the eye than the direct ophthalmoscope.

-- A gonioscopy lens is a specially mirrored lens that is placed on the cornea (after it is numbed).
+- A gonioscopy lens is a specially mirrored lens that is placed on the cornea (the outer part of the eye) after it is numbed.
 This lets the doctor see the deep structures in the angle of the front of the eye near the iris.
 It can be used to look for tumor growth into areas of the eye that would otherwise be hard to see.

-Most of the time if a person has melanoma of the eye, the doctor can make the diagnosis with an eye exam alone.
+Most of the time if a person has an eye melanoma, a doctor can make the diagnosis with just an eye exam.
 In some cases, imaging tests such as ultrasound may be needed to confirm the diagnosis.
 Very rarely a biopsy will also be needed.

 Some people might have a benign tumor in the eye called a choroidal nevus, which can sometimes be mistaken for an eye melanoma.
 A small number of these will eventually turn into melanomas.
 If your ophthalmologist spots one of these, he or she will likely advise regular eye exams to see if it grows.